Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![VVI](../../img/wso_vertical_velocity_indicator.jpg)

-Provides rate of climb or descent via the static pressure system referenced in thousands of feet per minute.
+Provides the rate of climb or descent via the static pressure system referenced in thousands of feet per minute.

 ## Altimeter